 Thousands of people are drawn to the beautiful beaches of Sleeping Bear Dunes National Lakeshore each year.
-Each person is responsible to leave the beach in at least as good condition as they found it.
-While visitors are encouraged to take out all their trash and to pick up any litter that they see while at the beach, it is important to have a program of regular maintenance to assure the beauty of the beaches.
-In 2016, volunteers picked up over a ton of litter from Sleeping Bear Dunes beaches!
-Wonder what they picked up?
-Click here to see the summary data.
+While visitors are encouraged to take out all their trash and to pick up any litter that they see while at the beach, we also see a lot of trash wash up after traveling in the lakes.
+It is important to the park to have regular maintenance and assure the beauty of the beaches.

 The following beaches are in the Adopt-A-Beach program: